|Years||Percent Earning Bachelor's Degree|

 |after 10 years||$46,800 per year|

-10 years after enrolling, the average income of former Caldwell College students who are working and no longer in school is $46,800, which is 36% higher than the national median.
+10 years after enrolling, the average income of former Caldwell University students who are working and no longer in school is $46,800, which is 36% higher than the national median.
 Sources, U.S. Department of Education College Scorecard / Department of Treasury.